RejsRejsRejs » Destinations » South America » Uruguay » Uruguay: Travel guide to the overlooked country

 The city attracts the rich, the young and the famous thanks to its beautiful beaches, great surf, luxurious villas along the water and, not least, its festive nightlife.
 There is also a very laid-back energy here, where the sunny days flow together, so it is also for families and ordinary mortals.

-Punta del Este literally means the eastern point, and the city boasts that there is a beach for everyone – whether you like waves or flat water, and love crowds or more deserted beaches.
+Punta del Este literally means 'the eastern point', and the city boasts that there is a beach for everyone, whether you're into waves or flat water.
+And whether you love being surrounded by lots of people or the more deserted beaches.

 Uruguay has beautiful beaches with warm water all the way to the south, and it is of course always popular.